 Here it is again, fans: my long lost, 15,422-word college writing class epic, "GORILLA-VANCE."
-Shout out to D-Boy, my long lost college friend, for plucking it from the abyss.
+BIG shout out to D-Boy, my long lost college friend, for plucking it from the abyss.
 And to Fuschia Quillman and Delicious Delicious, for the Art.

-It is, to paraphrase Shakespeare, a tale told by an idiot: Me, in 2015.
-A late-graduating wiseass, trapped in The Evergreen State College making jokes that nobody liked all day.
-But the true protagonist of the story is not this "Tesse Wolfson" narrating the adventure, but the savage and majestic Evergreen woods in which he narrates.
-(Or maybe that protagonist is the gorilla.)
+It is, to paraphrase Shakespeare, a tale told by an idiot: Me, a failure-obsessed wiseass, in those late college years after my slightly less lazy friends had graduated and moved to Portland or Colorado.
+But the true protagonist of the story is not this "Tesse Wolfson" narrator character, but the savage and majestic The Evergreen State College woods in which he narrates.

 By Jesse Wilson